reedhedges/AriaCoda/tests/README.txt

 a bug, please create a test and add it to RUNNABLE_TESTS in Makefile.

 "make runTests" will run these and report failures.
+(Note, "make runTest" adds `../lib` to `LD_LIBRARY_PATH` before running tests, so `../lib/libAria.so` will be used.)

 * angleBetweenTest - Tests ArMath::angleBetween
 * angleFixTest - Tests ArMath::angleFix